ejmahler/SearchVisualizer/README.md

 SearchVisualizer
 ================

-A C++ program that visualizes th A* search algorithm, using a hexagonal grid.
+A C++ program that visualizes the A* search algorithm, using a hexagonal grid.
 Users can draw starting nodes, goal nodes, and wall nodes by clicking and dragging their mouse, and watch the search as it progresses.

 [Click here for a video demonstration](https://www.youtube.com/watch?v=qiZVRTDb_Ns)